rsalmei/alive-progress/README.md

 |███████████████▍                       | ▅▃▁ 82/200 [41%] in 4s (18.9/s, eta: 6s)
 ```

-The progress bar will run as usual, but as soon as an inconsistency is found, you get:
+The progress bar will run as usual, but as soon as an inconsistency is found, the bar pauses itself and you get the prompt back:

 ```python
 In [13]: t = next(gen, None)